Pragya-intern/semantic-search/README.md

   }
   ```
   * `vector_search/maskrcnnlite.py` - integrating/loading mask_rcnn model file
+  * `mrcnnload.py` - for quick testing of maskrcnn model loding

 **TODO**
 * Put the custom dataset reference, on how to download